 A low ratio suggests that something is blocking your airways.
 Here’s what’s considered a low ratio:

 |Age||Low FEV1/FVC ratio|

 Spirometry produces a graph that shows your flow of air over time.
 If your lungs are healthy, your FVC and FEV1 scores are plotted on a graph that could look something like this:

 If your lungs were obstructed in some way, your graph might instead look like this:

-If your doctor finds that your results are abnormal, they’ll likely perform other tests to determine whether or not your impaired breathing is caused by a breathing disorder.
-These could include chest and sinus X-rays or blood tests.
+If your doctor finds that your results fall into the “abnormal” category, they’ll likely perform other tests to determine whether your impaired breathing is caused by a breathing disorder.
+These could include chest X-rays, sinus X-rays, and blood tests.

-The primary lung conditions that will cause abnormal spirometry results include obstructive diseases such as asthma and COPD and restrictive diseases such as interstitial pulmonary fibrosis.
-Your doctor may also screen for conditions that commonly occur together with breathing disorders that can make your symptoms worse.
-These include heartburn, hay fever, and sinusitis.
+The primary lung conditions that will cause unexpected spirometry results include obstructive diseases such as asthma and COPD and restrictive diseases such as interstitial pulmonary fibrosis.